neil7057/all-about-autism/README.md

 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Baskerville Libre' and 'Open Sans' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)

-jquery
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Used for icons on social links and drop down menus.
 1. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive and tu support the jquery code.
+    - jQuery is used to make the navbar responsive and provide additional coding flexibility. specifically used with teh emailJS service and modal and other processing.
 1. [Gitpod](https://www.gitpod.io/)
     - GitPod was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)